vulpemventures/nigiri/README.md

 It offers a [JSON HTTP proxy passtrough](https://github.com/vulpemventures/nigiri-chopsticks) that adds to the explorer handy endpoints like `/faucet` and automatic block generation when calling the `/tx` pushing a transaction.

-You can have Elements too with the `--liquid` flag.
+You can have Lightning with `--ln` flag and/or Elements with the `--liquid` flag.

 # No time to make a Nigiri yourself?